chaosparrot/talon_hud/content/README.md

 # Polling / continuously updating content

-For simple usecases, like popping up a single piece of text, just being able to publish content is enough.
+For simple use cases, like popping up a single piece of text, just being able to publish content is enough.
 However, sometimes you want to listen continuously for changes, like changing scopes or updating the list of recent commands.
 You can do your own event handling if you like, but the HUD also supports a concept called Pollers, some examples can be found in the talon_hud/content folder.

 A poller is an object that registered to the Talon HUD, and will be enabled when the user requests it.